adamancini/docker-traefikee-refarch/readme.md

     external: true
 ```

-set the name of our secret containing our license key
+Set the name of our secret containing our license key
 ```
 secrets:
   traefikee-license: